bitsanity/agent-smeth/README.md

 # agent-smeth

-An AI agent that works with Ethereum
+purpose: An AI agent that works with Ethereum